 If you have a mortgage, the base rate rise could mean that your monthly repayments are set to go up.
 Around 57% of UK homeowners are on a fixed-rate contract, according to statistics from the Bank of England, which sees their rate frozen in place for the duration, but the remaining 43% who aren’t can expect to see increased repayments.

 Standard variable, tracker, and discount rate mortgages will all be affected by the hike, so it’s important that you take this into account for any financial planning you are carrying out in the near future.
-You should check with your mortgage provider to see exactly when they will be increasing their rates, though they will contact you in the near future as specified by the FCA rules Should you be coming to the end of a fixed-term period, you’re likely to be affected soon, either when you’re switched to a standard variable rate or when you find a new mortgage deal.
+You should check with your mortgage provider to see exactly when they will be increasing their rates, though they will contact you in the near future as specified by the Financial Conduct Authority rules Should you be coming to the end of a fixed-term period, you’re likely to be affected soon, either when you’re switched to a standard variable rate or when you find a new mortgage deal.

 If you are going to be affected by the increased rate or you’re coming to the end of your fixed rate period, we recommend you take advice from a reputable advisor as soon as possible.
 There are plenty of options available to you, including remortgaging to find the best deal.
 The Mortgage Genie can certainly help you with this to ensure you’re in the strongest position possible.